Groenewold IT Solutions LogoGroenewold IT Solutions – Home

 Terminology Used

-"Personal data" means any information relating to an identified or identifiable natural person (hereinafter "data subject").
-An identifiable person is one who can be identified, directly or indirectly, e.g. by reference to a name, an identification number, location data, or an online identifier (e.g. cookie).
+"Personal data" means any information about an identified or identifiable person (the "data subject").
+A person is identifiable if they can be identified — directly or indirectly — e.g. by name, ID number, location data, or an online identifier such as a cookie.

-Identification may also be by one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that person.
+Identification can also occur through one or more factors specific to a person's physical, genetic, mental, economic, cultural, or social identity.

-"Processing" means any operation or set of operations which is performed on personal data, whether or not by automated means.
-The term is broad and encompasses virtually any handling of data.
+"Processing" means any operation performed on personal data — whether automated or not.
+The term is broad and covers virtually any handling of data.

-"Processor" means a natural or legal person, public authority, agency, or other body which processes personal data on behalf of the controller.
+"Processor" means a person or organisation that processes personal data on behalf of the controller.

 Applicable Legal Bases

-In accordance with Article 13 GDPR, we inform you of the legal bases for our data processing.
-Unless the legal basis is stated in the privacy policy, the following applies:
+Under Article 13 GDPR, we inform you of the legal bases for our data processing.
+Where no legal basis is stated in this policy, the following applies:

 Security Measures

-In accordance with Article 32 GDPR, taking into account the state of the art, the costs of implementation, and the nature, scope, context, and purposes of processing, as well as the varying likelihood and severity of the risk to the rights and freedoms of natural persons, we implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk.
+Under Article 32 GDPR, we implement appropriate technical and organisational measures to protect personal data.
+We take into account the state of the art, implementation costs, and the nature, scope, and purposes of processing — as well as the varying likelihood and severity of risks to people's rights and freedoms.

-These measures include safeguarding the confidentiality, integrity, and availability of data by controlling physical access, access, input, disclosure, availability, and separation.
+These measures include protecting the confidentiality, integrity, and availability of data through physical access controls, input controls, disclosure controls, and data separation.

-We have established procedures to ensure the exercise of data subject rights, the deletion of data, and responses to data threats.
-We also take the protection of personal data into account when developing or selecting hardware, software, and procedures (data protection by design and by default, Article 25 GDPR).
+We have procedures in place to handle data subject rights, delete data, and respond to data security threats.
+We also consider data protection when developing or selecting hardware, software, and processes (data protection by design and by default, Article 25 GDPR).

 Cooperation with Processors and Third Parties

-We disclose, transmit, or grant access to data only on the basis of a legal permission, your consent, a legal obligation, or our legitimate interests.
+We share, transfer, or grant access to data only where we have a legal basis, your consent, a legal obligation, or a legitimate interest.

-Examples: transmission to payment service providers for contract performance (Article 6(1)(b) GDPR), or use of agents and web hosts.
+Examples: sharing data with payment providers for contract performance (Article 6(1)(b) GDPR), or using agents and web hosts.

-If we commission third parties to process data on the basis of a so-called "data processing agreement", this is done on the basis of Article 28 GDPR.
+Where we engage third parties to process data under a data processing agreement, this is done under Article 28 GDPR.

 Transfers to Third Countries

-We process data in third countries (outside the EU/EEA), or disclose it to third parties, only to fulfil (pre-)contractual obligations, on the basis of your consent, a legal obligation, or our legitimate interests.
+We process data outside the EU/EEA — or share it with third parties there — only to fulfil contracts, on the basis of your consent, a legal obligation, or our legitimate interests.

-Subject to legal or contractual permissions, we only process or have data processed in a third country if the special requirements of Articles 44 et seq.
-GDPR are met – e.g. via an officially recognised level of data protection or standard contractual clauses.
+Subject to legal or contractual permissions, we only send data to a third country if Articles 44 et seq.
+GDPR are met — for example, via an officially recognised level of data protection or standard contractual clauses.

 Rights of Data Subjects

-You have the right to obtain confirmation as to whether data concerning you is being processed and to obtain information about this data, as well as further information and a copy of the data, in accordance with Article 15 GDPR.
+You have the right to ask whether we process data about you and to receive information about that data, including a copy, under Article 15 GDPR.

 Right of Withdrawal

-You have the right to withdraw consent granted pursuant to Article 7(3) GDPR with effect for the future.
+You can withdraw any consent given under Article 7(3) GDPR at any time, with effect for the future.

 Right to Object